PhotoKevin/BlackRockCityFakeWiFi/README.md

 ## Building the project
-I'm using the Arduino 2.0 IDE.
-It's still in beta (2022-06) but has been working well.
+I'm using the Arduino 2.1.0 IDE.

-- After installing the IDE go to the preferences (Control-Comma) and add an Additional Board Manager URL of https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json
+- After installing the IDE go to the preferences (Control-Comma) and add an Additional Board Manager URLs of https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json

 - Exit and restart the IDE.

 - In the Boards Manager (left column, second icon from the top) find "esp32 by Espressif Systems" and install it.
-You need at least version 2.04
+You need at least version 2.09
+- If you're using an ESP8266, find and install "ESP8266 Boards".
+I'm using version 3.0.2

-- Now go to the Library Manager (left column, third icon from the top) and install "ArduionJson by Benoit Blanchon".
+- Now go to the Library Manager (left column, third icon from the top) and install
+    - ArduionJson by Benoit Blanchon.
+    - AsyncTCP by dvarrel
+    - ESPAsyncTCP by dvarrel
+    - ESPAsyncWebSrv by dvarrel
-If you are using the WiFi Kit 32 board with an LCD display, you will also want to install "U8g2 by oliver"
+    - If you are using the WiFi Kit 32 board with an LCD display, you will also want to install "U8g2 by oliver"

 - Plug your ESP board into a USB port.

 - Click on the drop down in the button bar.
-Find "Generic ESP32 Dev Module" and click it.
-Also select the COM port for the board.
+Select your board and COM port.

 - Lastly click on the Upload (right arrow) button to compile and install the software.